avtzis/awesome-linux-ricing/README.md

 ## Bar

 <details>
-  <summary><b>What is bar</b></summary>
+  <summary><b>What is a bar</b></summary>
-  <p>A <b>bar</b> is a graphical element usually used to display information about your system, such as the time, date, battery status, volume, etc, like the "Task Bar" in Windows and the "Menu Bar" in MacOS.
-It is usually placed at the top or bottom of the screen, and can be customized to show the information you want in the style you prefer.</p>
+  <p>A <b>bar</b> is a graphical element usually used to display a variety of information, like the time, date, battery, volume, etc, like the "Task Bar" in Windows and the "Menu Bar" in MacOS.
+It is usually placed at the top or bottom of the screen, and can be customized in any style.</p>
 </details>
 <br/>